Holy Week begins on Palm Sunday, 29 March

 Seeking: Who are you looking for?

-Join us for a service celebrating the Resurrection on Easter Sunday at 10:30am!
+Join us at 9:00 am for Easter breakfast; there will be fruit, eggs, bacon and pancakes for all.
+We will celebrate the Resurrection on Easter Sunday at 10:30am!
 Our scripture focus will be the Easter Story as recounted in John 20:1-18.
 When Mary finds the tomb empty, she stands weeping at the vacant grave.
 Jesus, mysteriously appearing as the gardener, asks her: “Why are you weeping?
 Who are you looking for?”
 It is only when Jesus calls her by name that the veil is lifted and she beholds the resurrected Christ.
 On this Easter morning, who—or what—are you looking for?